Correcting for sampling variability in maximum likelihood-based one-sample log-rank tests: Simulation study

 Similar observations can be made for the one-sided rates shown in Figure \ref{fig:os_left_rates_k1}.
 These rates show the rejection rates of $H_0$ in favour of the experimental treatment.
 The choice of the weight $w$ in \eqref{eq:oslr_var} plays a much more important role here.
 While the rejection rates for the procedures using $w=0$ and $w=0.5$ were almost indistinguishable in Figure \ref{fig:ts_rates_k1}, this is not the case here anymore.
-As also found in \cite{Wu:2014, Danzer:2023} the standard variance estimation leads to strongly anti-conservative tests when trying to prove superiority of the new treatment.
-Choosing $w=0.5$ as in \cite{Wu:2014} yields better adherence to the nominal level.
+As also found in \cite{Wu:2014, Danzer:2023} the standard variance estimation leads to strongly conservative tests when trying to prove superiority of the new treatment.
+Choosing $w=0.5$ as in \cite{Wu:2014} yields a noticeably less conservative testing procedure.
 In particular, the corrected one-sample log-rank test performs quite well for unbalanced sample sizes but the performance deteriorates when the allocation ratio increases and the overall sample size decreases.
 This development is contrary to that for the standard two-sample test.
-As also shown in \cite{Kellerer:1983} it is conservative in unbalanced settings.
-However, performance improved if the sample size of the control cohort decreases.\\ Results for other settings are very similar to those shown here.
+As already shown in \cite{Kellerer:1983}, the two-sample log-rank test is conservative in unbalanced settings.
+However, performance improved if the sample size of the control cohort decreases.\\ As with the two-sided rates, it makes no noticeable difference whether the more restrictive assumption of an exponential distribution is made for the case $\kappa=1$.
+Results for other settings are very similar to those shown here.
 Corresponding plots can be found in the Supplementary Material.